 Enter the Dragon

-Flying the Dragon spacecraft would require more rocket power, so SpaceX proposed developing the Falcon 9 rocketto send Dragon into orbit.
-SpaceX initially hoped to fly the spacecraft around 2008-09, but the process took years longer than the company thought.
+Flying the Dragon spacecraft would require more rocket power, so SpaceX proposed developing the Falcon 9 rocket to send Dragon into orbit.
+SpaceX initially hoped to fly the spacecraft by 2008 or 2009, but the process took years longer than the company thought.

 Both spacecraft and rocket were ready in 2010.
 Falcon 9 flew with a simulated Dragon payload in June 2010.
-In December that year, Dragon took flight for the first time and splashed back on Earth safely.
+In December of that year, Dragon took flight for the first time and splashed down on Earth safely.

 The next and most crucial milestone was space station delivery.
 Dragon delivered its first truckload of cargo to the station in May 2012 under a test flight.
 The launch was scrubbed for a few days following an engine problem, but lifted off safely on the next try.